Simucube/simucube-docs.github.io/docs/ActivePedal/Software/Effects.md

 The effects use telemetry from a simulator to create different kinds of effects.
 The effects have limited simulator support but the support will keep increasing as the time goes on.
+See [Game setup](games/index.md) for complete list of supported games and effects, and required steps to enable the telemetry support from the game.

 ![](assets/effects.png)

-List of simulators which support ABS and Motor Vibration:

-- Assetto Corsa
-- Assetto Corsa Competitizione
-- iRacing

-List of simulators which support Traction control:

-- Assetto Corsa
-- Assetto Corsa Competitizione

 ## Motor vibration